How to Transfer Personal Assets to an LLC? (In 9 Easy Steps)

 Tax Implications That may Arise From Transferring Personal Assets To An LLC

-However, the tax consequences can be minimized by making the transfer as a capital contribution to the LLC.
+You can reduce the tax hit by making the transfer as a capital contribution to the LLC.

-Once the assets are transferred, it is important to maintain separate LLC bank accounts and keep accurate records for tax purposes.
+Once the assets are transferred, keep a separate LLC bank account and maintain accurate records for tax purposes.

 Advantages of Transferring Assets